datadryad/dryad-app/app/views/stash_engine/pages/_join_us.html.md

 ## Fees

 Dryad’s fees are currently under review and will be available in Spring 2025.
-In the meantime, contact us at <a class="emailr" href="mailto:dev@null?subject=Membership">gro.dayrdatad@spihsrentrap</a> for more information.
+In the meantime, contact us at <a class="emailr" href="mailto:dev@null?subject=Membership" aria-label="Email about membership">gro.dayrdatad@spihsrentrap</a> for more information.

 ## Members